 The creative teams of Opera in Williamsburg are contracted for specific projects.
 They have no financial control over Opera in Williamsburg and no claim beyond the fee agreed on for the specific project, and are not involved in financial decision-making.

-A group of loyal friends has been providing advice, assistance, hospitality, and contributions to Opera in Williamsburg.
-We are very happy indeed that Mr. Frank Knuettel has volunteered to lead the group into forming an advisory board.
-Our gratitude to Mr. Paul Maramaldi who headed the support group in 2014 and is continuing to work with us.
+A group of loyal friends has been providing volunteer work, advice, assistance, hospitality, and contributions to Opera in Williamsburg.
+We currently have a formal Advisory Board that meets regularly, with minutes taken and distributed.
+As of Spring 2018, the Advisory Board is chaired by Mr. Oliver Portmann.
+We are very grateful to Mr. Frank Knuettel who chaired the advisory board from April 2015 to January 2018, and Mr. Paul Maramaldi who first formed it in April 2014 and is currently the Secretary of the Advisory Board.
 If you are interested in getting involved, please get in touch with us.